-Six months later, in October, 1862, Grant’s command was reconfigured and elevated to departmental status, as the Department of the Tennessee.
-He commanded these forces until after his critically important victory at Vicksburg, Mississippi in July, 1863.
-The Army of the Tennessee was then commanded by General William Tecumseh Sherman, while the army marched and fought in the Chattanooga Campaign, through the Relief of Knoxville, and the Meridian Campaign.
-In March, 1864, Sherman was placed in command of the western armies for the Atlanta campaign.
+Six months later, in October 1862, Grant’s command was reconfigured and elevated to departmental status as the Department of the Tennessee.
+He commanded these forces until after his critically important victory at Vicksburg, Mississippi, in July 1863.
+The Army of the Tennessee was then commanded by General William Tecumseh Sherman.
+At the same time, the army marched and fought in the Chattanooga Campaign, through the Relief of Knoxville, and the Meridian Campaign.
+In March 1864, Sherman was placed in command of the western armies for the Atlanta campaign.
 Now under the leadership of General James B. McPherson, the army fought their way south from Chattanooga, Tennessee, to Atlanta, Georgia.
 McPherson was killed during the battles around Atlanta, and leadership was transferred to General Oliver O. Howard, who remained in command of the army for the rest of the war.

 Throughout its existence, the Army of the Tennessee was constantly fighting or campaigning and earned a reputation that was second only to that of the much larger Army of the Potomac.
 The rugged western-state soldiers who served in the Army of the Tennessee ended their service with the surrender of General Joseph E. Johnston’s Rebel forces in April 1865.
 The following month they paraded through the streets of Washington in the grand review and then were mustered out of service, disbanding the Army of the Tennessee for all time.
 During their existence, they never lost any major campaigns and obtained one of the best combat records of any Union army.

 © Kathy Alexander/Legends of America, updated November 2022.